Next post : ADHD paralysis vs. executive dysfunction: The real link chevron-right

 • Combined type

-Women are more likely to have the inattentive strand of ADHD than the hyperactive and impulsive strand for which the condition has become known.
-Medical professionals refer to lots of inattentive ADHD symptoms as internal, and lots of hyperactive and impulsive ADHD symptoms as external.
+Women are more likely to have the inattentive strand of ADHD than the hyperactive and impulsive strand.
+Medical professionals refer to these inattentive ADHD symptoms as internal.

-This is because the symptoms of inattentive ADHD in women are less likely to be visible to the outside eye, as things like daydreaming or forgetfulness are actually happening inside someone’s head.
+This is because the symptoms of inattentive ADHD in women are less likely to be visible to the outside eye.
+Things like daydreaming or forgetfulness, or fidgeting with skin, are happening inside someone’s head.

 But that doesn’t mean it won’t impact the person profoundly.
 Girls who experience inattentive ADHD symptoms can still experience behavioral problems and struggle academically.